 Do you motivate people to take action even after you leave the room?
 Changemakers setting out on a journey to grow a social enterprise or scale an impact project will, in all but the smallest enterprises, require hard-working project team members behind them to help bring their plans to life.

 The idea of new tasks, long hours spent working on deliverables, regular reviews, and endless changes can be daunting, even when pursuing a purposeful vision.

 Ensuring your project teams are working effectively to deliver your vision and desired outcomes is a crucial skill for scale and something of an art.
 So how do you motivate a project team for change?
 In the few steps below, I've shared some pointers on the best practices to keep your team motivated and excited to deliver consistently at their very best.

 Vision is important, but planning and execution create the magic.
-Vision is what helps you see the end goal before a project is even put into motion.
-However, vision is nothing if you're not realistic about how it will be achieved.
-When leading your team, plan out tasks and assign roles in a way that will not leave them feeling overwhelmed with the size and scale of the mission ahead
+Vision helps you see the end goal before a project is even put into motion.
+However, vision is nothing if you're not realistic about how you will achieve it.
+When leading your team, set realistic goals, plan out tasks, and assign roles in a way that will not leave them feeling overwhelmed with the size and scale of the mission ahead.

 One of your key roles as a team leader is to keep your people interested and motivated.
 How?
 Share your ideas, listen to their input, break the work into smaller achievable tasks, and make yourself available to help when a team member finds themselves in a rut.